 - Congress voted to remove an anti-corruption rule, which President Trump signed with fanfare, abandoning U.S. leadership on transparency of payments by the extractive industries to government

-- While WhiteHouse.gov is still missing policy documents, executive orders are now posted in a timely fashion
+- While WhiteHouse.gov is still missing policy documents, executive orders are now posted in a timely fashion.
+There is no OIRA website, or dedicated OMB website.

 - The President claimed to have made the most transparent selection of a nominee to be a Supreme Court Justice, given the campaign disclose of lists of potential nominees.
 When it came to announce his nominee, however, the White House tried to mislead out the press about another choice.